wikiepeidia/move-copy-files/README.md

 Functional builds:
 - Build 2: 15/01/2024

 Usage: Run the script with "your source" and "your destination" parameters (script.ps1 "source" "dest").
-You can edit the script in Notepad to handle multiple extensions.
+You can edit the script in Notepad to handle OTHER extensions that you would like.
 If you need assistance with common image extensions or have other queries, feel free to ask ChatGPT.

 Test: Able to move 10K jpg files from an SSD to an HDD in less than 30 seconds, with 67 subfolders.